stephenmelnicki/fresh_pirsch/README.md

 # fresh_pirsch

-A Fresh plugin for server side processing of Pirsch Analytics.
+A Fresh plugin for server side processing of Pirsch Analytics.🍋🦕

 ## Usage